mhaugrud/msumcspy/_sources/GUIandEventDrivenProgramming/06_command_events.rst

    * It can access the variables of the function that encloses it.
 However, it cannot assign new values to those variables.
-   * It can only be called from the enclosing function.
+   * It can only be called from within the enclosing function.